cyruscsc/ai-notes/Artificial Intelligence/Uncertainty/Probability/Joint Probability.md

 - The probabilities of clouds in the morning and rain in the afternoon
 - Represents the co-occurrence of the events by joint probabilities
-- To find the [[Probability Distribution]] of clouds in the morning given rain in the afternoon:
+- To find the [[probability distribution]] of clouds in the morning given rain in the afternoon:

 $$
 \begin{aligned}